 Biography

-Fearghus Ó Conchúir is an independent choreographer and dance artist.
+Fearghus Ó Conchúir is a choreographer, dance artist and artistic director.
 Brought up in the Ring Gaeltacht in Ireland, he completed degrees in English and European Literature at Magdalen College Oxford, before training at London Contemporary Dance School.

 In addition to his own choreography, he has danced for other companies such as Adventures in Motion Pictures, Catapult Dance Company, Ciotóg, Claire Russ Ensemble and Arc Dance Company, where he was assistant to the choreographer, Kim Brandstrup.

-He was the first Ireland Fellow on the Clore Leadership Programme and continues to contribute to the programme as a facilitator and speaker.
-He is a current Board member of The BBC Performing Arts Fund and of Dance Digitial and a former board member of Project Arts Centre, of Create and of Dance Ireland.
-He contributes to Imeall, TG4′s flagship arts programme.
-He is one of the choreographers supported by modul dance, the network of European dancehouses and by the E.motional Bodies and Cities programme.
+He was the first Ireland Fellow on the Clore Leadership Programme and continues to contribute to the programme as a facilitator, coach and speaker. in 2019 he was appointed Deputy Chair of the Arts Council of Ireland.
+He is former board member of The BBC Performing Arts Fund, of Project Arts Centre, of Dance Digitial, of Create and of Dance Ireland.

 ‘Ó Conchúir has an intellectual restlessness that pulls him in different directions, but his sure-footedness, … will ensure his ideas continue to be communicated limpidly’ Michael Seaver, Ballet Tanz Yearbook 2006